A Tight Approximation Algorithm for the Cluster Vertex Deletion Problem: Finding -good induced subgraphs

 We claim that there is a family of stable sets $\mathcal{S}=\{S_v \mid v\in K_0\}$ of $H-v_0$ satisfying the following properties: \begin{enumerate}[({P}1)] \item every vertex of $H-v_0$ is contained in some $S_v$; \item for each $v \in K_0$, $S_v$ contains $v$ and at least one other vertex; \item for every two distinct vertices $v, v'\in K_0$, $H[S_v\cup S_{v'}]$ contains a $P_3$. \end{enumerate}

-Before proving the claim, we prove that it implies the lemma, making use of Lemma \ref{lem:without_v0}.
+Before proving the claim, we prove that it implies the lemma.
 Consider the cost function $c_{H'} := \sum_{v\in K_0} \chi^{S_v}$ on the vertices of $H':=H-v_0$ defined by giving to each vertex $u$ a cost equal to the number of stable sets $S_v$ that contain $u$ (see Figure \ref{fig:hittingclique}).
-Let us show that $c_{H'}$ satisfies the conditions of Lemma~\ref{lem:without_v0} and can therefore be extended to a cost function $c_H$ on $V(H)$ such that $(H, c_H)$ is centrally $2$-good with respect to $v_0$.
+It suffices to show that $c_{H'}$ satisfies the conditions of Lemma~\ref{lem:without_v0} and can therefore be extended to a cost function $c_H$ on $V(H)$ such that $(H, c_H)$ is centrally $2$-good with respect to $v_0$.